 - Charlene Dukes, President, Prince George’s Community College

-- Bweikia (Kia) Steen*^, Associate Professor and Director of Early Childhood Programs, Trinity Washington University
+- Bweikia (Kia) Steen*, Associate Professor of Education, George Mason University

 - Ameisha Cross, Director of Policy and External Relations, National Black Child Development Institute